maikewu/forms/docs/fields/25-prefill-rules.md

 ---
 ### Schema and Examples

-Prefill can have severeal rules for a target, which get executed sequenctially until on rule can be applied when the required input data is available.
+Prefill can have several rules for a target, which get executed sequentially until on rule can be applied when the required input data is available.
 <details>
 <summary>Prefill examples of certain fields</summary>